Kingdread/Rurtle/README.md

 For documentation of the modules, see [here][docs].

-For an overview of the language and the available functions, see [/quickstart/quickstart.md][quickstart].
+For an overview of the language and the available functions, look in `quickstart/`.
+The [quickstart guide](/quickstart/quickstart.md) is written in Markdown and can be viewed on GitHub or locally converted to HTML by running `make` in the quickstart directory.

 License
 -------